This page was reviewed under our medical and editorial policy by

 Additionally, the pancreas is located so deep inside the body that it’s extremely difficult for doctors to palpate (feel) any tumors (and even the pancreas itself) during a physical examination.

-Tumor markers are substances released into the body by a tumor.
-Identifying these substances, or biomarkers, can assist with the diagnosis of pancreatic cancer.
-Carbohydrate antigen 19-9 (CA19-9) and, to a lesser extent, carcinoembryonic antigen (CEA), are tumor markers linked to certain types of cancer.
-However, not all people with elevated levels of these tumor markers have pancreatic cancer, and not all people with pancreatic cancer will have elevated levels.
-If you have pancreatic cancer and your levels of these markers are high, repeating blood tests may help show whether treatment is working.
+Not all people with elevated levels of these tumor markers have pancreatic cancer, and not all people with pancreatic cancer will have elevated levels.
+Patients with pancreatic cancer and high levels of these markers may be asked to undergo repeated blood tests to evaluate whether the treatment is working.

 Tests may include: